NexPlayer/Android-SDK/advanced.md

 The status of the operation: this is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.

-> **Note** This only indicates the success or failure ofstartingthe operation.
+> **Note** This only indicates the success or failure of starting the operation.
 Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified in onAsyncCmdComplete.

-#### int open (String path, String smiPath, String externalPDPath,int type, int transportType, int bufferingTime)
+#### int open (String path, String smiPath, String externalPDPath, int type, int transportType, int bufferingTime)

 > **Deprecated** This API is deprecated.
-Please use NexPlayer.open(String, String, String, int, int) instead.
+Please use NexPlayer.open (String, String, String, int, int) instead.
 Use `INITIAL_BUFFERING_DURATION` and `RE_BUFFERING_DURATION` of NexProperty instead of the parameter `bufferingTime`.

 #### int openFD (AssetFileDescriptor afd)